 David Schroeder Music & Culture Lecture Series

 This series hosts guest speakers in public lectures.
-All lectures are free and open to the public and will be held online for the 2020-21 year.
-Links will be provided closer to the event date.
+All lectures are free and open to the public and are held in Room 406 (MacAloney Room) of the Dalhousie Arts Centre beginning at 12:00 noon.